-InfoFinland offers users reliable information in their own language about moving to Finland, work, studying, housing, education, health, family, problem situations and leisure activities.
+InfoFinland offers users reliable information in their own language about moving to Finland, work, studying, housing, education, health, family and leisure activities.
 The information is being continuously updated.

 The InfoFinland website is responsive.
 It is easy to use with various devices, such as smartphones and tablets.

 Use of the website is monitored using cookies.
 Read more on the page Data protection.

 The languages of the service are Finnish, Swedish, English, Russian, Estonian, Ukrainian, French, Spanish, Turkish, Chinese, Persian and Arabic.
 The language versions are identical in content.
 A translation agency is responsible for the translations.

 InfoFinland also has links to materials that have been published in other languages.

 Information about local services

 InfoFinland contains information about the services of several municipalities.
 The links to the municipal websites can be found in the menu of the website and on the Cities page.

 The InfoFinland website is maintained by the City of Helsinki.
 The InfoFinland editorial team is in charge of updating the sections Moving to Finland, Living in Finland and Information about Finland as well as the information on Helsinki, Espoo, Vantaa and Kauniainen.
 The editorial teams of the other member municipalities are responsible for maintaining their own municipal websites.

 The Finnishcourses.fi service for finding Finnish and Swedish language courses is a part of the InfoFinland service.